boyboi86/AFML/README.md

 This book (A collection of research papers) can teach you necessary quant skills, the exercises provided in the book is a great way to ensure you will have a solid understanding of implementating quantitative strategy.
 From "A" to "Z".

+At the same time, you might want to know that this is one of the graduate textbooks used in Cornell University for their Msc programe.

 > "Every successful investment strategy is always supported by an equally sound theory that is practical,
 > you either prove with results or you prove the theory first.
 >